Recruiting Guidelines for Employers

 Employers who use our services and participate in our recruitment activities must comply with the Principles for Professional Conduct outlined by the National Association of Colleges & Employers.
 This information is available at http://www.naceweb.org/principles/

-Companies that offer commission-only full-time positions must disclose this information when posting a position or recruiting on-campus.
+Companies that offer commission-only full-time and part-time positions must disclose this information when posting a position or recruiting on-campus.
 Commission-only internships must provide specific information on how and when students are paid during the experience.

 Companies that require further training and licensure paid by the candidate must disclose this information when posting a position or recruiting on-campus.